anothem/android-range-seek-bar/README.md

 # Introduction

-If you are coming from [the original repo](https://github.com/yahoo/android-range-seek-bar), you're in the right place this is the new home for this project.
+If you are coming from [the original repo](https://github.com/yahoo/android-range-seek-bar), it has a [new home](https://github.com/anothem/android-range-seek-bar) so if you're seeing this, you're probably in the right place.

-The android-range-seek-bar is a fork of the following project: https://code.google.com/p/range-seek-bar/ under Apache license.

-It provides a SeekBar similar to the default Android one, but with two thumb controls allowing a range to be selected, and some other extras as well.
+This library provides a SeekBar similar to the default Android one, but with two thumb controls allowing a range to be selected.

 ![](demo_screenshot.png)

-# Modifications in fork from original project

-Feature additions are:
+# Features and customizations

+Main features:

+* Two thumbs allowing a range to be selected
+* Supports integer ranges and floating point ranges
+* Text indicating the selected min and max values on the bar
+* Smoother drag animation

+Customizations:

 * Ability to initialise from XML, with attributes (only tested for Integer and Double, would not support all the original types that the class supports when initialized programmatically)
 * Ability to make the range-seek-bar only use one thumb instead of two, with all other feature remaining; can be set from XML.
   This makes it more similar to the default android seekbar, but you still benefit from the other features and very smooth animation.
-* Text labels at beginning and end integrated in the RangeSeekBar view itself
-* Floating text above the thumbs that shows the value selected by the thumb
-* Styling changes — thinner line, the progress bar shows as “disabled” (line grey, buttons grey, no text labels) when the values are at default min/max
-* I’ve also added a PixelUtils class that does Px to Dp and Dp to Px conversions.
+* Text above thumbs can be disabled and colour can be changed
+* Custom icons can be used for the thumbs

 # How to run demo

-This repository contains an ant-based Android project which runs a demo app showing off some of the features of the range-seek-bar and ways of utilizing it.
-You should be able to import and run like any other Android app.
+Should be able to import, build and run in Android Studio or from the command line with gradle.
+The rangeseekbar-sample shows the available features and customizations in code and XML.

 # How to use in your own project